-Do you want become a highly successful life coach in Australia?
-Then this step-by-step guide will be extremely helpful for you.
+How do I become a life coach in Australia?
+What is the best way to become a life coach?
+If you want to become a highly successful life coach in Australia, this step-by-step guide will be extremely helpful for you.

 Becoming a life coach can be a rewarding career path both emotionally and financially.
 Helping people make positive changes in their lives, being your own boss and flexible working hours are just some of the reasons why coaching is now the 2nd fastest growing industry worldwide.